tsdev/spinw/docs/pages/spinw/spinw.meanfield.md

   folder: spinw, mathjax: 'true'}

 ---
-mean field calculation of the wave vector dependent susceptibility

 chi = MEANFIELD(obj, hkl, 'option1', value1, ...)

 Input:

-obj           Input structure, [spinw](spinw.html) class object. hkl           Defines the Q points where chi is calculated, in reciprocal
+obj           Input structure, spinw class object. hkl           Defines the Q points where chi is calculated, in reciprocal
               lattice units, size is [3 nHkl].
 Q can be also defined by several linear scan in reciprocal space.
 In this case hkl